ILIAS-eLearning/ILIAS/Services/Mail/README.md

 have problems with the course because they have not used the course yet.

+### Context Registration

 A module or service MAY announce its email template contexts to the system by adding them to their respective *module.xml* or *service.xml*.
 The template context id has to be globally unique.
-An optional path can be added if the module/service directory layout differs from the ILIAS standard.
+An optional path can be added if the module/service directory layout differs from the ILIAS standard, where most files are located in a `./classes` directory.

 ```xml
 <?xml version = "1.0" encoding = "UTF-8"?>